Is SPF 15 Enough for Complete Skin Protection

 Spray Sunscreen

 These kinds of sunscreen are particularly popular among parents of energetic children.
 Although some experts believe spray sunscreen is safe, they advise parents to use cream sunscreen first.
-Spray sunscreen releases dangerous chemicals that your toddler could breathe in.

 Broad Spectrum

-Frequently Asked Questions:
+Frequently Asked Questions About Sunscreen

-The composition and mechanism of action of sunscreening agents vary; they may block, reflect, or scatter sunlight.
+The composition and mechanism of action of sun screening agents vary; they may block, reflect, or scatter sunlight.
 In contrast, chemical sunscreens absorb UV rays, while physical sunscreens scatter or reflect light.

 Takeaway

-Use of sunscreen is an effective way to avoid the harmful effects of UVA and UVB radiation from the sun.
 Throughout all outdoor activities, adults of all ages and skin tones should wear sunscreen with a minimum SPF of 30.
 Children over the age of six months should wear a cream-based sunscreen with at least SPF 30.
-Furthermore, using sunscreen alone won't be enough to protect you from the sun's radiation.
-You can also shield yourself from the sun using protective clothes and shades.